Anthony J. Pennings, PhD

 In the early 1960s, the Non-Aligned Movement (NAM) was formed by several countries trying to negotiate the tensions between the US and its Western allies and a bloc of Soviet-led and aligned countries.
 In 1961, the Non-Aligned Movement was formally established in Belgrade, Yugoslavia, through an initiative forwarded by Yugoslav President Josip Broz Tito, Egyptian President Gamal Abdel Nasser, Indian Prime Minister Jawaharlal Nehru, Ghanaian President Kwame Nkrumah, and Indonesian President Sukarno, who had proposed its principles agreed upon at the Bandung Conference of 1955.

-From 1964, the United Nations Conference on Trade and Development (UNCTAD), along with the NAM and the the Group of 77 initiated forums for discussions about the New International and Economic Order (NIEO).
-Its motto was “trade not aid,” and major concerns involved:
+From 1964, the United Nations Conference on Trade and Development (UNCTAD), along with the NAM and the the Group of 77, initiated forums for discussions about the New International and Economic Order (NIEO).
+Its motto was “trade, not aid” and major concerns involved:

 • Commodity price stabilization.